PockyBum522/plugin-musicbee-json-import-export/README.md

 (AlbumArtist is intentionally blank in my tags, but I know many people use it, so I included it.)

+Rating is from 0 - 100, with five stars being 100.
+4.5 stars in MusicBee comes out as 90.

 And then of course the tracks in said playlist continue until the next playlist in the JSON file.